What is Mindful Masturbation and How Can It Benefit Your Sex Life?

 No matter how long we’ve been sexually active, all of us have so much more we could learn about sex.
 This is because human sexuality is infinitely varied and often changes throughout people’s lifetimes.

 Perhaps you want to try a new sexual position, learn some new oral sex tricks, or perfect your hand sex game.
 Or perhaps you’ve seen something interesting in a porn clip, read about it, or learned about it during a class and now want to give it a go.
-Using a sex doll can be a fun way to try out and practice new things which you might want to bring into the bedroom with your current or future partners.
+Buying and using a doll can be a fun way to try out and practice new things which you might want to bring into the bedroom with your current or future partners.
+Some people also use sex dolls to practice kink skills such as rope bondage or impact play before attempting them with a human partner.

 Remember that a sex doll cannot respond or give feedback, but your human partners absolutely can.
 So get consent and pay attention to their responses at every stage.